MohammedRashad/FPGA-Speech-Recognition/README.md

 # Introduction

-This project is a trial to develop a simple speech recognition engine on low-end and educational FPGAs like Altera DE0.
+This project is a trial to develop a simple speech recognition engine on low-end and educational FPGAs like Altera DE0.<br/>
+Also a simple challenge to exhaust the limits of low-end FPGAs and tamming them to do advanced stuff.
 <br/> <br/>
 The system was designed so as to **recognize the digit (1 or 0)** being spoken into the microphone of laptop then transferred into FPGA over UART.
 Both industry and academia have spent a considerable effort in this field for developing software and hardware to come up with a robust solution.
 However, it is because of large number of accents spoken around the world that this conundrum still remains an active area of research.